Affiliate Agreement

 11. RESPONSIBILITIES, LIABILITY LIMITATIONS, AND INDEMNIFICATION

-11.4.
-The Affiliate shall provide MB.Partners with reasonable cooperation and assistance in legal proceedings related to this Agreement (including the Website, the Advertisement).
+The Affiliate shall also provide MB.Partners with reasonable cooperation and assistance in any legal or administrative proceedings related to this Agreement.

 12. INTEGRITY AND ANTI-CORRUPTION PROVISION